 Humorously, in the Windows era Marisa is something of a Composite Character of her prior incarnation and various other PC-98 characters.
 She has copied her appearance and personality.

 One of the official supplementals, "Grimoire of Marisa", uses this as its framing device.
-Marisa compiles a list of other people's spell cards, and ranks them according to how useful it would be to copy them (rejecting many based on her inability to copy the required secondary powers, her doubts on her ability to control them, or... well... because they're not worth the trouble to steal).
+Marisa compiles a list of other people's spell cards, and ranks them according to how useful it would be to copy them (rejecting many based on her inability to copy the Required Secondary Powers, her doubts on her ability to control them, or... well... because they're not worth the trouble to steal).

 Also from Touhou, Satori Komeiji of Subterranean Animism is able to copy your partner's spellcards with her mind-reading powers, making her stage a Nostalgia Level.

 Shin Megami Tensei: Devil Survivor has a system in which your characters can "crack" the skills of demons or other demon tamers, gaining the skill to equip for later or immediate use.
+Devil Survivor 2 increases the odds of getting a skill cracked with Joint Cracks.

-The Maw features the titular character as an Extreme Omnivore.
+The Maw features the title character as an Extreme Omnivore.
 When it eats certain unique enemies, it can also gain their powers, such as fire, flight, or shooting laser beams from its multiple eyes.

-Marivel of Wild Arms 2 and Emma of the Wild Arms 1 remake build up their skill set by stealing/downloading the abilities of the monsters they meet.
+Marivel of Wild ARMs 2 and Emma of the Wild ARMs 1 remake build up their skill set by stealing/downloading the abilities of the monsters they meet.

 One of the most popular skill builds of Ragnarok Online's rogues (and stalkers) involves using their Intimidate ability to copy the most recent skill they've been hit with, from player or monster alike.
 Only stalkers have an ability to preserve the copied skill, however.